Here comes industrial production ...

-The Federal Reserve will release data on industrial production and capacity utilization in May at 9:15 a.m.
+The Federal Reserve will release data on industrial production and capacity utilization during April at 9:15 a.m.
 ET.

-Economists forecast that industrial production fell 0.2% after a 0.7% increase during the prior month, according to Bloomberg.
+Economists forecast that industrial production rose 0.3% month-on-month following a 0.6% drop according to Bloomberg.
+This would be only the second positive reading since last September.

 Business Insider Emails & Alerts